thedarkwriter/courseware-lms-content/_lmscontent/orchestration_tasks/tasks/content.md

 you don't have your target nodes Puppetized yet, you can also run tasks via SSH or WinRM covered in the open source [Bolt documentation](https://puppet.com/docs/bolt/latest/bolt.html).

 If you are a Puppet Enterprise user, you can follow along with this tutorial and run the commands shown in the examples.
-You can also choose to review this material firstand then move to a hands-on lab for practice.
+You can also choose to review this material first and then move to a hands-on lab for practice.

 <i class="fa fa-graduation-cap" aria-hidden="true"></i>
 ### Lesson